-Dear Parents: This year we will begin implementing a “Level” placement for all of our dance classes.
+Dear Parents: We have implemented a “Level” placement for all of our dance classes within the past year.
 All 1st and 2nd grade students will enroll in Level 1 classes (except for Acro which is divided strictly by skill level).
 All 3rd grade and older students will be placed according to their experience, work ethic, skill level and age.
 We feel very strongly that this will help all of our students to be placed where they can get the most out of their classes.
 We tried to work the scheduling out so we have the ability to move dancers up or down as needed without disrupting your schedule.
 Should your child need to move up more than one level, this could mean asking you to come on a different day.
 If the new time would not work with your schedule, the dancer could stay right where he/she is as we firmly believe that honing fundamentals only builds better dancers!
 Please be patient and work with us as we begin this new system.
 We truly are very excited about it and believe that it will immensely benefit every child involved!
 All new students will need to be placed in the lowest level for their age (see chart below) and then we will place them as we see them perform in their classes.
 A detailed description of the level Placement Process is explained below.

 All returning students will be given a suggested placement with their parent packs at recital.
 This suggested Level is for your jazz and ballet placement.
 All other classes include a broader range of levels and you may choose any of those classes that work for you provided your suggested Level is within that class range.
 For example, if your child’s suggested Level was Level 2, then he/she could enroll in any class that had a Level 2 listed within the range.

 If you are a new student to CKDA – here is a general guideline as to where you should enroll your child:

 All Preschoolers should enroll in any of our PreK TBA (Tap, Ballet, Acrobatics) classes.